“Please state your name for the record.”

 He swallowed, nodding.
 “So, you probably already know how this thing got started.”

-“Only a little,” Drianna admitted.
-“We have a lot of information but no way of sorting out fact from fiction.”
+“Only a little, mostly from rumours,” Drianna admitted.
+“We have no way of sorting out fact from fiction.”

 “That was a deliberate move on Asharos’s part.
 He figured if you were busy chasing your tails trying to sort that out, then he would be free to move around in the meantime.”